wluu/LogJiraWork/README.md

 ```

 ### set-time-path
-Sets the path that jiratrack should log out to e.g.
+Sets the path that jiratrack will store your log data to e.g.

 ```
 $ jiratrack --set-time-path=/Users/User/Desktop/tracker.json
 ```

+**Note:** By default, jiratrack will use **any** directory that you are currently in to store
+your log data.
+However, jiratrack will not save the location that you are currently in until you use
+this flag.

 ### set-default-path
 Sets the path that jiratrack should use to be the current working directory